-You may have read too many articles and posts focusing on telling people how to carry out hard drive recovery on Mac step by step.
-But, do you really know the useful ways to recover data from dead MacBook?
-Guess the answer of most of you would be a "No".
+You may have read many articles and posts about the steps to carry out the process of hard drive recovery on a Mac.
+But do you really understand the useful ways to recover data from dead MacBook?
+A lot of people would answer No.

-As one of a myriad of ordinary users, you may sometimes find it not easy to recover files from hard drive on a computer which is functioning well; if you need to recover data off a system that won't boot, things will become more complex.
-Reasonable, right?
-But now, in this article, we'll overthrow your idea – recovering files from dead MacBook could be an easy job.
+- As one of the myriad of ordinary users, you may sometimes find it not so easy to recover data from MacBook pro hard drive on a computer which is functioning well.

-Apple provides a special tool to assist, helping work out the problem by transferring data from dead MacBook Pro to another MacBook Pro.
-The difficulty lies in, under most circumstances, we common users have only 1 MacBook at hand.
-How to recover data from MacBook Pro hard drive in this case?
-We advise Mac users to try MiniTool Mac Data Recovery, give it a shot.
+Apple provides a special tool to assist the problem of transferring data from dead MacBook Pro to another MacBook Pro.
+It sounds easy, but the difficulty is that under most circumstances, common users only have 1 MacBook at hand.
+In this case, how to recover data from MacBook Pro hard drive?
+I advise Mac users to give a shot to Stellar Data Recovery for Mac.

-To recover data from a dead Windows laptop (or a working laptop), you should use MiniTool Power Data Recovery instead.
-And Best Solutions To Laptop Data Recovery – 100% Quick & Safe tells exactly what you should do.
+To recover data from a broken computer running Windows or a Windows laptop, you should use MiniTool Power Data Recovery instead (Best Solutions To Laptop Data Recovery – 100% Quick & Safe tells exactly what you should do).

-When your MacBook is working normally, you will not think that one day, it may become dead out of a sudden.
-But the truth is accidents may happen at any time, giving us a blow.
-You haven't backed up your important data inside, right?
-Or the precious data are not fully backed up when MacBook crashes suddenly.
+When your MacBook is working normally, you will not expect that it may become dead all of a sudden one day.
+But the truth is, accidents may happen at any time and give you a blow when you haven't backed up or fully backed up your important data inside.
+(MiniTool ShadowMaker is a good backup tool for you.)

-Recover Data from Dead MacBook to External Disk
+How to Recover Data from Dead MacBook Air to External Disk

 How to recover data from a dead hard drive on MacBook:

-At last, you should remove the external disk from dead MacBook after laptop data recovery was finished completely.
-Then, connect it to another computer to see whether all files you need are recovered.
+Sixth step: at last, you should remove the external disk from the dead MacBook after laptop repair was finished completely.
+Now, you can connect it to another computer to see whether all files you need are recovered.

-If you're running a Windows computer and run into unbootable system issue, you should read How To Recover Data From Hard Disk Without OS – Analysis & Tips carefully.
-It will not only teach you how to recover data from dead hard drive, but also show you the possible causes and useful precautions for unbootable problem.
+- If you're running a Windows computer which has run into an unbootable system issue, you should read this page carefully.
+It will not only teach you how to recover data from dead hard drive, but also show you the possible causes and useful precautions for the unbootable problem.

 Recover Data from Mac Hard Drive to PC

-MacBook has a built-in hard drive, making it difficult for us to take out.
+MacBook has a built-in hard drive which makes it difficult for us to take out.
 Considering this, Apple provides a solution to help – connecting the logic board of dead MacBook to another MacBook through a USB-C adapter.

 Well, in order to access data on a dead MacBook Pro, you must satisfy the following 2 requirements:

-b). have another MacBook at hand or be able to buy a new one.
+- You have another MacBook at hand or are able to buy a new one.

-Thus, we provide above choice for users who can't meet those requirements or don't want to finish data recovery from hard drive by using the solution provided by Apple adopt MiniTool software since it is cost-effective.
+I advise users who can't meet the requirements or don't want to finish data recovery from hard drive by using the solution provided by Apple adopt MiniTool software since it is cost-effective.

 Other Solutions to Activate Dead MacBook

-If you're not satisfied with both solutions mentioned above, we still have other choices for you.
-But you need to realize, you should always put data security in the first place.
-Well, you can forget about how to recover data from hard drive if you have a full backup of data in dead MacBook or the data in it are not so important to you.
+If you're not satisfied with either solution mentioned above, I still have other choices for you.
+However, you need to keep in mind that you should always put data security in the first place.
+(You can forget about how to recover data from hard drive if you have a full backup of data in dead MacBook or the data in it are not so important to you.)

-Now, let's learn the following 3 ways to fix MacBook dead problem.
+Now, let's learn how to fix when MacBook won't turn on.

 Step 1: reset PMU (Power Management Unit).